How to maintain aeration

 Landscaping

-The answer to 'how to maintain aeration' is to regularly aerate your lawn to improve soil health and promote grass growth.
-Aeration involves punching small holes in the soil to allow air, water, and nutrients to reach the grass roots more effectively.
+The answer to 'how to maintain aeration' is to aerate your lawn regularly, typically once or twice a year.
+Aeration involves punching small holes in the soil to allow air, water, and nutrients to penetrate the roots more effectively.
+This helps reduce soil compaction, improve drainage, and encourage healthy grass growth.

 Step-by-Step Guide